 About 10 months to complete the program.

 We have opened a new branch of The Massage School in St. Paul Minnesota!

 We are awarding $6000 scholarships to all students admitted to the next program at our St. Paul location.
 This means the total tuition paid for the entire program will be $3,800.
-We collect the tuition in 4 installments of $950.
-The first payment is collected during the third week of the program, and the next payments are collected at roughly 10 week intervals.
+We collect the tuition in 10 monthly installments of $380 each.

 The class times at the St. Paul location are Tuesdays and Thursdays 6:30pm to 10:30pm, and Saturdays, 10am to 6pm.
-There are also some clinical hours available on Wednesdays, Fridays, or Sundays.
+There are also clinical hours available on Wednesdays, Fridays, and/or Sundays.

 Our online application is quick and easy, and there is no application fee.
 You can also call Alexei Levine at (651) 280-7474 if you have any questions.
 Once we receive your application, you will be invited to an enrollment meeting at the school, where you will be able to enroll.
 Class size is limited, apply today for the best chance of getting a spot in our next program!!

 - Integumentary System

 - Respiratory system

 - Reproductive system